J-Afzal/Terminal-Games/README.md

   * 2 players representing human vs human is NOT supported as impossible to practically hide the opponent's board when using a single terminal
   * 1 player represents a human vs computer
   * 0 players represent computer vs computer
+* AI Difficulty
-* The computer is 'dumb' as it picks random positions to place its ships and random locations to attack ships
+  * Easy = Random placement of ships and random guessing of attack locations
-* The use of _getch() and terminal 'refreshing' method is only supported on Windows
+  * Hard = Same as Easy but once a successful attack has been made the AI then continues to attack in the area until that ship is sunk

 <p align="center">
  <img src="screenshots/Battleships%20Playing.png" width=1000>